realtime-sanitizer/rtsan/README.md

 sanitizers, it uses a lightweight dynamic library that can detect real-time unsafe system library calls.
-Calls to functions such as `malloc`, `free` and `pthread_mutex_lock` (along with anything else RTSan believes may have a nondeterministic execution time) will cause RTSan to error, but only if they are called within a real-time context, as defined by the user.
+Calls to functions such as `malloc`, `free` and `pthread_mutex_lock` (along with anything else RTSan believes may have a non-deterministic execution time) will cause RTSan to error, but only if they are called within a real-time context, as defined by the user.
 Real-time contexts are defined by the user simply by marking functions with the `[[clang::nonblocking]]` attribute.